phracker/yoink/README.md

 *A Freeleech Torrent Grabber for What.CD*
 ---

->Requires python2.7 + pip + `$ pip install json requests HTMLParser`
+Requires python2.7 + pip + `$ pip install json requests HTMLParser`

->
->Usage: `$ python yoink.py`
->
->This is a forked version of tobbez's what.cd grabber, with some additions:
->* Added some new features, represented by the below parameters:
+Usage: `python yoink.py [option]`

+Options:

+- `--add-all-torrents-to-db`: adds all existing freeleech torrents to the yoink database without downloading the .torrent file.
+Use this option if you want to ignore all existing freeleech torrents and only yoink new ones.
+- `--recreate-yoinkrc`: deletes existing ~/.yoinkrc and generates new file with default settings.
+Use this if migrating from another version of yoink.py
+- `--help` or `-h` or `-?`: shows help message

+Yoink settings are stored in ~/.yoinkrc and this file will be auto-generated on initial run.
+Accepted parameters are:

+- `user`: your what.cd username
+- `pass`: your what.cd password
+- `target`: your torrent client watch directory
->	* max_age: The maximum age in days that freeleech torrents should be downloaded.
-This was cherrypicked from [bitfoo's commit](https://github.com/bitfoo/yoink/commit/2b980191c80f8c17b83235fcd431ed7af53af4e8).
-If left blank, the age of the torrent will be ignored.
+- `max_age`: the maximum age of a torrent in days that yoink will download.
+If left blank, yoink will not check the age of the torrent.
->	* max_storage_in_mb: Applicable to seedboxes with limited storage, the maximum capacity (in MB) of your storage area.
-If left blank, the size of your storage area will not be evaluated.
->	* storage_dir: The folder that will be evaluated when checking if the maximum capacity of your storage area has been exceeded.
-Defaults to your home directory.
->	* track_by_index_number: If TRUE, will track and check torrent IDs in a sqlite db (~/.yoink.db) in addition to checking for the torrent file in your watch directory.
->* Changed the sleep between yoinks to occur after each API request, rather than each torrent download.
->* If you want to ignore all existing freelech torrents, pass the following argument into yoink like so `$ python yoink.py --add-all-torrents-to-db`.
-This will add every torrent ID yoink finds into ~/.yoink.db without downloading the .torrent file and will ignore these torrents in subsequent yoinks provided track_by_index_number is set to TRUE in ~/.yoinkrc.
->
->On the initial run, a file called `~/.yoinkrc` will be generated.
->
->Edit this file to include the proper information, then re-run `$ python yoink.py`
->
+- `max_storage_in_mb`: the maximum size in megabytes of your storage directory.
+If the size of your storage directory exceeds the specified size, yoink will stop downloading new torrents.
+This runs on the assumption that your torrent client preallocated the space required for each torrent immediately after the .torrent folder is added to your watch directory.
+If left blank, yoink will not check the size of your storage area.
+This is intended for seedboxes with limited storage quotas.
+- `storage_dir`: Your torrent data directory.
+If left blank, defaults to your home directory.
+- `track_by_index_number`: TRUE or FALSE.
+If true, will write all downloaded torrent IDs to ~/.yoink.db and use this as the primary mechanism for checking if a given torrent has already been yoinked.

->To create a cron job that executes this script every hour, simply:
+To create a cron job that executes this script every hour, simply:

->
->`$ crontab -e`
+`$ crontab -e`

->
->and add:
+and add:

->
->`00 * * * * python /path/to/yoink.py`
+`00 * * * * python /path/to/yoink.py`

 **Now work out that buffer! (without blowing your storage quota)**